tkambler/dustul/README.md

         },
         /**
          * This function is called just before Dust rendering occurs.
 Here you
          * can make final modifications to your context object.
+You also receive a reference to
+         * the promisified consul client, which you can use to make additional Consul queries,
+         * if desired.
+         *
+         * If this method returns a promise, rendering will not occur until the promise is resolved.
          */
         'beforeRender': (consul, context) => {
             context.date = new Date();